Second Order Langevin Equation and Definition of Quantum Gravity By Stochastic Quantisation: Stochastic quantisation with second order Langevin equations

-When one relaxes to an equilibrium, if any, the damping of the periodic growth and contractions of the energy of $\phi_\cl$ stops, as well as the creations and absorptions of pairs as they given by the Langevin equation, whose consequences can be described by a supersymmetric theory in the bulk (we will be shortly a little more explicit of what is the supersymmetric theory in the bulk).
-For certain theories, and in particular gravity, we claim the equilibrium can be reached in a discontinuous way, under the form of a phase transition, when the field properties mix with the structure of the space.
+When one relaxes to an equilibrium, if any, the damping of the periodic growth and contractions of the energy of $\phi_\cl$ stops, as well as the creations and absorptions of pairs as they given by the Langevin equation, whose consequences can be described by a supersymmetric theory in the bulk.
+We will be more explicit in what is the supersymmetric theory in the bulk in Appendix~B using a concrete and very simple example.
+For gravity, we actually claim the equilibrium can be reached in a discontinuous way, under the form of a phase transition, because the field properties mix with the structure of the space.
+A comparison with what can happen with spin glasses was discussed in the Introduction.

+In Appendix~A, we shall justify some of these speculations by a careful analysis of a zero dimensional case, where the fields $\Ph$ and $\Ps$ are replaced by two real numbers $x$ and $y$, as an extreme dimensional reduction, to explain the methodology and the way to handle the initial data.
+It was argued in \cite{cosmob} that this early dynamics might even keep away the field excitations from dangerous part of the potential for a while.